 The Garden Club of Long Beach Island Scholarship News

 The Garden Club is now accepting applications for 2014 scholarship awards.
-Because of the successful house tour of 2013, we will be giving out scholarships for the year 2014.
 Please contact Pat Miller, email@example.com or (609) 492-4963 for an application.

 Gardens on Long Beach Island

 The Edith Duff Gwinn Garden is located at 5th and Central Avenues in Barnegat Light, situated in back of and around the museum.
 The garden is open from sun up to sundown each day of the year.
 There is a beautiful fountain in the garden dedicated to all Garden Club members and others who have worked to keep it beautiful.
 The garden is planted with many different kinds of flowers, making it different each time you visit.
 COME AND VISIT ANYTIME!
 If you would like to purchase a memorial brick to be placed in the garden walkway, please click here. brick orderform.pdf.